neilslater/pool_of_entropy/README.md

 Luckily this can be achieved using an approach that many CSPRNGs already use - using a data source to seed number generation.
-The main difference between PoolOfEntropy and regular CSPRNGs used to protect your computer on the internet is how "entropy" is sourced.
+The main difference between PoolOfEntropy and regular CSPRNGs used to protect your computer on the internet is how this "entropy" is sourced.
 In a secure system, entropy is sourced from multiple places - anywhere that data can be gathered that an imagined attacker will have a hard time guessing the value.
 In PoolOfEntropy this is subverted - the end user supplies any data they like, and the gem treats it